 ImageKit also runs a private bug bounty program via a crowdsourced security platform.
 Through this program, independent security researchers regularly scrutinize our APIs and systems.
 If any issues are found, they are reported to our team, which fixes them as soon as possible.
 We also have independent third parties periodically run penetration tests on our network and application to detect any vulnerabilities and address them.

-We are also an AWS Advanced Technology partner and are currently undergoing a technical review by AWS’s team to ensure we follow the best practices for cloud deployments and security.
+We are also an AWS Advanced Technology partner and have successfully completed Foundational Technical Review by AWS’s team validating that we follow the best practices for cloud deployments and security.

 ImageKit provides several features as a part of its product to secure media delivery on your websites and apps.

 You can connect your storage or servers that contain the original assets to ImageKit and provide ImageKit with read-only access to them.
 This ensures that your original content stays under your ownership, and ImageKit only accesses it when you request a resource through it.

 You can mark your images as “Private”, whether they are stored on your own storage or in ImageKit’s integrated Digital Asset Management solution.
 This ensures that no one without valid API keys can access your files.
 In addition, using your API keys, you can sign your URLs and set them to expire after a specific time.
 This prevents any unauthorized use of your assets by third parties.